vulogov/Bund/Documentation/Bund_Library_Guide/lib/convert.to_matrix./description.typ

   - [ ] #"bund runtime"
 ]

-Taking value from the workbench, converting to the STRING and pushing result to the workbench
+Taking value from the workbench, converting to the MATRIX and pushing result to the workbench